jangrau13/bet-it-kafka/bet-it/documentation/Discussion.md

 ## 3. Create Bet
 1. Create bet (bet-platform api)
 2. Bet-Workflow start via zeebe
-   1. Get Contract (bet-platform) :: why get contract, contract is part of the bet
-   2. Check user credentials (user-platform) :: would not include that, too much for work for no benefit
-   3. Freeze both accounts money (Can fail) (bank)
+   3. Freeze both accounts money (Can fail) (bank) (Rollback if 4 fails)
    4. Check if game not started (can fail)
-   5. Bet created event (bet-platform) Starts new contract :: new contract event
+   5. Bet created event (bet-platform) Starts new contract :: new contract event (If 3 && 4)

 ## 4. Running Bet
 New Contract (started by bet created event)
-   1. Wait for game to finish event (game_master fires game_finished event, open for discussion) :: maybe game is a camunda process with fails and result etc
+   1. Wait for game to finish event (game_master fires game_finished event, open for discussion) :: maybe game is a camunda process with fails and result etc (too much work)
    2. Pay winner from looser (bank service) :: another camunda process
+   3. Fraud Detector (If possible fraud -> tasklist, if tasklist possible rollback?)
-   3. If bank payment fails -> tasklist?
+   4. If bank payment fails -> tasklist?

 ## Jan
 1. we need to include more possible errors.
 The whole contract should be error prone even after the payment, so that we can reverse the payment and cancel the contract.
 This can be done with a fraud service on a contract.